hphelion/documentation/commercial/GA1/CarrierGrade/Admin_Guide/carrier-grade-services-remove-replace-failed-overcloud-nodes.md

 <p style="font-size: small;"> <a href="/helion/openstack/carrier/">&#9664; PREV | <a href="/helion/openstack/carrier/">&#9650; UP</a> | <a href="/helion/openstack/carrier/faq/">NEXT &#9654; </a></p>
 -->

-# HP Helion OpenStack&#174; Carrier Grade: Removing and Replacing a Failed Overcloud Controller
+# HP Helion OpenStack&#174; Carrier Grade (Alpha): Removing and Replacing a Failed Overcloud Controller

 The three-node Overcloud Controller cluster provides a highly available Cloud Control Plane.
 In the event of a single point of failure in any one of the Controller nodes, the following procedures will allow you to recover that functionality.